R3Conclave/conclave-samples/psi-sample/README.md

     Enclave code hash:   DB2AF8DD327D18965D50932E08BE4CB663436162CB7641269A4E611FC0956C5F` In this case the hash `DB2AF8DD327D18965D50932E08BE4CB663436162CB7641269A4E611FC0956C5F` is the enclave constraint.

+## How to run in mock mode

+We don't need to use the container-gradle plugin to load an enclave in mock mode.

+Start the host on a non-Linux system, which will build the enclave and host:

+    ./gradlew -PenclaveMode=mock host:run

+On your terminal, once the host starts, pass in the credit card numbers via Merchant terminal

+    ./gradlew client:run --args="MERCHANT <CONSTRAINT> 1123 4456 777998 88988898"

+On your terminal, start Service Provider and pass in the credit card numbers of users who have clicked the ad

+    ./gradlew client:run --args="SERVICE-PROVIDER <CONSTRAINT> 88988898 77879 00989"

+Once both the clients pass in the credit card numbers, the host calculates the ad conversion rate within the enclave and sends it to both the clients.
+For mock mode specify 0000000000000000000000000000000000000000000000000000000000000000 for the <CONSTRAINT> parameter.

 To read more on Conclave go to the documentation site - https://docs.conclave.net